karlstav/cava/README.md

 Note: squeezelite must be started with the `-v` flag to enable visualizer support.

 ### macOS
 Install [Soundflower](https://github.com/mattingalls/Soundflower) to create a loopback interface.
-Use Audio MIDI Setup to configure a virtual interface that outputs audio to both your speakers and the loopbacl interface, following [this](https://github.com/RogueAmoeba/Soundflower-Original/issues/44#issuecomment-151586106) recipe.
+Use Audio MIDI Setup to configure a virtual interface that outputs audio to both your speakers and the loopback interface, following [this](https://github.com/RogueAmoeba/Soundflower-Original/issues/44#issuecomment-151586106) recipe.

-Then edit your config to use this interface with portaudio:
+Then edit your [config](#configuration) to use this interface with portaudio:

 ```
 method = portaudio